eleda77/eleda77.github.io/docs/vocab_list.md

 **geas** - a vow or obligation placed upon a person

 **gelid** - icy; extremely cold

+**geodesic** - relating to or denoting the shortest possible line between two points on a sphere or other curved surface

 **gimlet** - a small T-shaped tool with a screw-tip for boring holes